-- The caller will claim they are verifying debit/credit card transactions from out of state.
+- The caller will claim to be verifying debit and/or credit card transactions.

-- The caller will ask you to verify all information to include account numbers, DOB, last 4 of SSN and CVV number (3-digit number) on the back of the debit/credit card.
+- The caller may ask you to verify information including account numbers, date of birth, last four of your Social Security number, and/or the CVV number (3-digit number) on the back of your debit or credit card.

 - Our fraud prevention department may text or call you when a suspicious transaction is identified on your debit or credit card, but we will never ask you to disclose any security details such as your PIN or CVV.